• Skip to Content

 Financial aid and scholarships are available to those who qualify.
 In order to qualify for Federal Aid students must:

-• Be a United States citizen or eligible non-citizen
+• Be a United States citizen or eligible non-citizen for FAFSA, or designated as AB540 eligible by Admissions & Records for CADAA

-• Have a valid Social Security Number
+• Have a valid Social Security Number (FAFSA)

-• Have earned a high school diploma, GED, or equivalent.
+• Have earned a high school diploma, GED, or equivalent

 • Enroll in an eligible degree or certificate program